Optimize web fonts for Core Web Vitals.

 Conclusion

-Web fonts still be a performance bottleneck but we have an ever-growing range of options to allow us to optimize them to reduce this bottleneck as much as possible.
+Web fonts are still a performance bottleneck, but we have an ever-growing range of options to allow us to optimize them to reduce this bottleneck as much as possible.